ollysun/card-service/flytoget-mock-page/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Flytoget mock
+This is a [React](https://reactjs.org/) project module that simulate flytoget customer and card registration pages.
+It has an embedded iframe which loads the card registration interface.
+This module is meant to mock how the card registration interface behaves within a React Iframe based on Flytoget use case.

+## Running the project

-In the project directory, you can run:
+In the project directory, you can run the following npm command:

 ### `npm start`